Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

 				<div class="cmp-no" />
 			</td>
 			<td id="MO2">
-				Only experimental WIP conflict visualization of archives through BSA specific conflict flags.
-BSA order is decided by plugin order like normal.
+				Only experimental <span tooltip="Work in progress">WIP</span> conflict visualization of archives through BSA specific conflict flags.
+BSA order is decided by plugins order like normal.
 			</td>
 			<td id="MO1">
 				Change of how the game handles BSAs to allow BSA files to be loaded without plugins, in a different order, and allow BSA contents to overwrite loose files.
 				Order is decided through mod priority and conflicts are shown as part of the normal loose assets conflicts.
-				Cons: some mods and programs relayed on the previous game behavior.
+				<b>Cons</b>: some mods and programs relied on the previous game behavior.
 			</td>
 			<td id="Vortex">
 				<div class="cmp-no" />